 Teaching assistantships are available in most graduate programs.
 Students can be awarded teaching assistantships either for one semester or for two semesters.
-The minimum stipend (2 semesters) for a teaching assistantship from the Graduate School in 2009-2010 is $9,000.
 All teaching assistantships come with a tuition waiver.
 Check program descriptions for exact amounts.

-Tuition Waivers cover only the cost of in-state or out-of-state tuition.
+Tuition Waivers cover only the cost of in-state or TARA tuition.
 Other fees charged by the University are not covered.
-For academic year 2009-10, these fees total approximately $1,375 per semester.
-Included in the fees is student health insurance, which is approximately $750 per semester.
-(Graduate Assistants' Out-of-Pocket Expenses for 2009-2010).
+Included in the fees is student health insurance.
 Fees are subject to change without notice.

 Teaching assistants must hold the bachelor's degree, be admitted to the Graduate School in a degree program and enroll for a minimum of 6 credits per semester.
 Failure to meet these requirements, or failure to maintain an acceptable level of academic and work performance, is cause for terminating the assistantship.